alephium/old-wiki/src/Frequently-Asked-Questions.md

 # Frequently Asked Questions

+## Learn everything about Alephium in 5min [here](https://medium.com/@alephium/tokenomics-of-alephium-61d59b51029c)

-Before diving in, we recommend that you check the following resources as they provide useful information about Alephium:
+Before diving in deeper, we recommend that you check the following resources as they provide useful information about Alephium:

 - [Official Website](https://alephium.org)
 - [Official Discord](https://discord.gg/JErgRBfRSB)